 There are many helpful tools and organizations that can provide information and support caregivers.

 Equipment to Help People with ALS

-These can make your job as a caregiver easier, as well as reduce both physical and mental stress.
-Some of these tools include
+These can make your role as a caregiver easier, as well as reduce both physical and mental stress.
+Some of these tools include:

 - Adaptive clothing: Clothing designed for people who have difficulty dressing.
 These make daily activities, such as dressing and using the bathroom, easier.